-Hispanic Heritage Month begins on September 15 through October 15.
-We celebrate the beauty of the Hispanic and Latino culture, heritage, music, food, language and embracing our new normal: bilingual, bicultural and multicultural families.
+Hispanic Heritage Month begins on September 15 and through October 15.
+We celebrate the beauty of the Hispanic and Latino culture, heritage, music, food, and language and embrace our new normal: bilingual, bicultural, and multicultural families.

 We celebrate the contributions of Americans whose ancestors come from: Spain, Mexico, The Caribbean, Central America, and South America.

-September 15th also commemorates the Independence Day of Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica; and on September 16 Mexico celebrates it’s Independence Day and Chile on September 18.
+September 15th also commemorates the Independence Day of Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica; on September 16 Mexico celebrates its Independence Day, and Chile on September 18.